 - Inability to regulate body temperature

-When dogs have an acute renal failure, these signs can worsen rapidly over a period of days.
+When dogs have acute renal failure, these signs can worsen rapidly over a period of days.
 In the case of chronic kidney disease, signs gradually get worse over a period of months to years depending on the dog's response to treatment.

-How Kidney Disease in Dogs is Diagnosed
+How Kidney Disease in Dogs Is Diagnosed

 It is important to know that chronic kidney disease signs typically do not appear until the disease has progressed to a certain point.
 This is why it is so important to bring your dog to the vet for routine exams and follow your vet's recommendations for routine lab work.
 Screening healthy dogs allow vets to detect small changes over the years.
 Kidney disease may be detected early through routine lab work and treatment can begin before your dog even gets sick.

 If you notice signs of kidney disease or any other signs of illness, it is essential that you take your dog to the veterinarian right away.
 The vet will begin by talking to you about your dog and performing a physical examination.
 Next, your vet will likely recommend lab work.
 Commonly recommended laboratory tests include the following:

 - Complete blood count (CBC): Evaluates red blood cell and white blood cells, looking for evidence of anemia, infection, and other abnormalities

 - Blood chemistry panel: Measures components in the blood that indicate how well the organs are functioning; blood urea nitrogen (BUN) and creatinine are the kidney values

 - Blood electrolytes: Measures the amounts of electrolytes in the blood to determine if they are balanced (one of the main jobs of the kidneys)

 - Urinalysis: Evaluates what is leaving the body through the urine; tests urine concentration, measures protein, and looks for signs of infection or other problems)